backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/SQS DVA.md

 - `MaxNumberOfMessages`: default 1, **max 10** (for `ReceiveMessage` API)
 	- To receive a *batch of messages*.
 - `ReceiveMessageWaitTimeSeconds`: Long Polling
+	- Or call the `ReceiveMessage` API with the `WaitTimeSeconds` parameter set to 20.
 - `ChangeMessageVisibility`: change the message timeout
 - Batch APIs for `SendMessage`, `DeleteMessage`, `ChangeMessageVisibility` helps **decrease your costs**.